Who We Are

 Identity

 Theoretical pluralism is likewise encouraged, alongside an explicit recognition of the potential contributions of a broad range of sociological and organizational theories, including practice-based approaches, institutional theory, discourse analysis, sensemaking, routines, and cognition.
-At the same time, the linkage to strategic outcomes remains a central concern.
-Ultimately, it is necessary to connect the outcomes of multiple strategizing activities, events, and behaviors within organizations to macro-level organizational and institutional contexts and, where appropriate, to broader societal outcomes.
+At the same time, the linkage to broader outcomes remains a central concern.
+Ultimately, it is necessary to connect the outcomes of multiple activities, events, and behaviors within organizations to organizational and institutional contexts and, where appropriate, to broader societal outcomes.

 Brief History